jorgearango/llmapper/prompt-dot.md

 - Subjects cannot be compound.
 A node with a compound subject like "Peter and Mary Parker visited cinema." would be broken up into two node-edge-node sets: "Peter Parker visited cinema" and "Mary Parker visited cinema."
 - Objects cannot be compound.
 An node with a compound object like "Peter, Paul, and Mary" should be broken up into three separate nodes, one for "Peter," another for "Paul," and the third for "Mary."
 - Edges can only be verbs – don't include objects or subjects as part of edges
+- If an "b" includes a phrase from a "x", remove the phrase from "b" - for example, if "x" is "competes on" and "b" is "competes on pga tour latin america," rewrite "b" to say "pga tour latin america"
 - If the label for an edge is "a," change it to "is a" (or "is an," as appropriate)
+- Don't include relationships that describe common words.
+An example of a conceptual relationship to ignore is "sport is an activity"
 - Subjects cannot be adjectives.
 - Objects cannot be adjectives.
 - Objects cannot include lists.
 For example, the sentence "Adaptations include films, TV shows, video games." would be written as separate sentences, like this: